webpro125/gc-exchange/README.md

 Create a bing maps api key
 http://www.bingmapsportal.com

-Generate a secret key and save your keys as ENV variables
+Generate a secret key and save your keys as ENV variables.
+Generate a password for the company superuser password.
+Generate elastic search ENV variables.
 ```
 rake secret
 vim ~/.bash_profile